mswiseman/Moon/_posts/2021-1-12-wiki-and-science.md

 **Wikipedia**

-Bottom line: **If there is a Wikipedia page, it will usually be your top result.** This isn't unique to just biographical searches, it also applies to other important topics, such as *your research subject*.
-Why do care?
+Bottom line: **if there is a Wikipedia page, it will usually be your top result.** This isn't unique to just biographical searches, it also applies to other important topics, such as *your research subject*.
+Why should you care?

 The Importance of Making your Research Accessible to the Public
 ------